Dear Pastors and Church Leaders,

-This event equips students (ages 13 and older) to express and have confidence in articulating their faith-based principles in a loving and Christ-centered way when encountering hot-button topics like bullying, homosexuality and identity in their schools.
-Below is information about the 2014 event–which also includes many helpful resources for discussing God’s design for marriage and sexuality with teens.
-These resources are updated each year.
+This event equips students (ages 13 and older) to have confidence in articulating their faith-based principles in a loving and Christ-centered way when encountering hot-button topics like bullying, homosexuality and identity in their schools.
+Below is information about the 2015 event–which also includes many helpful resources for discussing God’s design for marriage and sexuality with teens.
+(This year’s event occurs on Friday, April 28.)

 Let students know about the Day of Dialogue student guide available at the same link.